IIIF/website/source/_posts/2019-07-01-newsletter.md

 reaching for to wider 3D and online industry involvement input (e.g. Mozilla)
 * after several community calls based on viewer demos, a move towards 'deeper dives’ into specific topics.
 * continued work comparing approaches and implementation of annotations, which seem to be a core functionality requirement for many user stories
-* a 3D breakout session during IIIF conference
+* a 3D breakout session during the 2019 IIIF conference

 ### [Archives Community Group][groups-archives]